Poor nations pay price as millions flee 'climate chaos', Oxfam says

 “This is the warming world we have long been warning about.
 Now we’re seeing it play out before our eyes,” he told the Thomson Reuters Foundation.

+“Extreme weather events are already displacing many more people than violent conflicts,” she said on a panel with leaders of vulnerable countries at the talks.
+“Slow onset events like sea-level rise and desertification get even lower global focus.”

+She said international discussions should focus on helping affected countries relocate people at risk and protect those who have been displaced, including by creating a global framework to address their needs.

-The Oxfam study, released as two weeks of U.N. climate negotiations start in Madrid, examined the numbers of people displaced inside their home countries by climate-fuelled disasters between 2008 and 2018, based on government and international agency data, as well as media reports.
+The Oxfam study, released Monday, examined the numbers of people displaced inside their home countries by climate-fuelled disasters between 2008 and 2018, based on government and international agency data, as well as media reports.

 People were three times more likely to be displaced by cyclones, floods or fires than by conflicts, it found.